paritytech/txwrapper-core/packages/txwrapper-template/examples/README.md

 ## Get Started

-1. Fetch the latest [TODO YOUR CHAINS NAME] node from the above links.
+1. Fetch the latest [TODO YOUR CHAINS NAME] node from the above link.
 Follow instructions to build it, and start a dev chain.

     ```bash